 Although not as numerous as in some other countries around the world, there are a number of unique historical world heritage sites in Sri Lanka for visitors to explore, including the ancient rock fortress Sigiriya, the once-forgotten jungle village Anuradhapura, and the Golden Temple of Dambulla, a unique cave-temple filled with depictions of Buddha.
 There are also two nature reserves included on the UNESCO World Heritage list in Sri Lanka where visitors can explore the island nation’s native flora and fauna.

 In order to travel to the country to explore all of its cultural and historical sites, the majority of foreign citizens are required to have a visa to enter Sri Lanka.
 Eligible foreign citizens are now able to obtain a Sri Lanka visa online, which permits holders a 30-day stay in the country for tourism or business purposes.
-Eligible applicants are able to apply through the Sri Lanka visa application online to receive an approved Sri Lanka electronic travel authorization via email.
+Eligible applicants are able to apply through the Sri Lanka Travel Authorization application online to receive an approved Sri Lanka electronic travel authorization via email.

 How Many World Heritage Sites Are in Sri Lanka?

 There are eight World Heritage Sites in Sri Lanka, all of which should be on the travel itinerary of anyone serious about thoroughly exploring the history, culture and natural environment of the country.